acheong08/blog/content/blog/2025/wip-location-services.md

 ipsw extract --files --pattern ".*" iPhone15,2_18.6.2_22G100_Restore.ipsw
 ```

-On macOS, the iOS Simulator runs its system binaries natively, which allows attaching `lldb`—but only with SIP (System Integrity Protection) disabled.
+On macOS, the iOS Simulator runs its system binaries natively, which allows attaching `lldb` - but only with SIP (System Integrity Protection) disabled.

 ```sh
 ps aux | grep simruntime | grep locationd   # Find the PID of locationd running within the simulator